kminami/apib2swagger/README.md

 ```

 ## Docker
 You can also run apib2swagger inside a docker container.
-(Unofficial image.
-Use it carefully)
+(Unofficial image, use it carefully)

 ```bash
 $ docker run -it --rm -v $(pwd):/docs cbarraford/apib2swagger -i api.md -o swagger.json